noaman2005/ecommerce-aws/GETTING_STARTED.md

-# Getting Started with ShopAWS
+# Getting Started with Paper & Ink

-Welcome to ShopAWS!
+Welcome to Paper & Ink!
 This guide will help you get the application running on your local machine for development and testing.

 ## Quick Start (5 minutes)